PRBonn/vdbfusion/README.md

 ## Credits

-I would like to thanks the [Open3D](https://github.com/isl-org/Open3D) and [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) authors and contributors for making their implementations open source which inspired, helped and guided the implementation of the VDBFusion library.
+I would like to thank the [Open3D](https://github.com/isl-org/Open3D) and [OpenVDB](https://github.com/AcademySoftwareFoundation/openvdb) authors and contributors for making their implementations open source which inspired, helped and guided the implementation of the VDBFusion library.

 ## Citation